-Vessels with deficits may not fish with IFQs until the deficit is covered.
-In 2011 and 2012, the first two years of the program, many vessel accounts incurred some deficit by the end of the year (Figure 113).
+For any vessel account with a deficit, the vessel may not go out on an IFQ fishing trip again until the deficit is covered.
+In 2011 and 2012, the first two years of the program, many vessel accounts had incurred some deficit by the end of the year (Figure 3-114).
 Some of these end-of-year deficits occurred because of the lag between when a delivery was made and when discard information from the WCGOP was entered into the accounting system.
-However, the number of vessels ending the year in deficit has declined substantially, by about 77 percent, from a high of 30 vessels in 2012 to a low of seven vessels in 2016.
+However, the number of vessels ending the year in deficit has declined substantially, by about 93 percent, from a high of XX vessels in 2012 to a low of seven vessels in 2016.
 The average pounds-per-vessel deficit, which was fairly consistent from 2011 to 2014, increased substantially in 2015 and 2016, driven by one high bycatch event in 2015.

-146 If the deficit occurs less than 30 days from the end of the year, then the vessel may simply cease fishing and cover its deficit once QPs become available in the following year.
+133 If the deficit occurs less than 30 days from the end of the year, then the vessel may simply cease fishing and cover its deficit once QPs become available in the following year.